vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *evaṁ kṛtvā japaṁ devyā vāmahaste nivedayet* //189//

 The symbolical off ering of the *japa* \( *japanivedana* \) into the hand of the deity being worshipped is one of the usual actions of the *pūjā* .
 It is a mark of respect and devotion.
-The Dī, however, true to its nondualist philosophical doctrine, interprets it symbolically.
+The Dī , however, true to its nondualist philosophical doctrine, interprets it symbolically.

 In this perspective, the *japa* that has just been performed is lived by the offi